Teinopalpus imperialis

-Teinopalpus imperialis, the Kaisar-i-Hind, is a rare species of swallowtail butterfly found from Nepal and north India east to north Vietnam.
+Teinopalpus imperialis, the Kaisar-i-Hind, is a rare species of swallowtail butterfly found from Nepal and north east India to north Vietnam.
 The common name literally means "emperor of India".
 The Kaisar-i-Hind is much sought after by butterfly collectors for its beauty and rarity.
 The green iridescence of the wings has been found to be due to three-dimensional photonic structure of the scales and is the subject of much research.

 Description

-The Kaisar-i-Hind, like the Bhutan glory is unmistakable and cannot be confused with any other butterfly.
-A predominantly green swallowtail, the male has a bright chrome-yellow patch on each hind wing.
+The Kaisar-i-Hind has a predominantly green swallowtail.
+The male has a bright chrome-yellow patch on each hind wing.

 The following descriptions are from Charles Thomas Bingham (1907) The Fauna of British India, Including Ceylon and Burma, Butterflies Volume 2.

 Male

 Upperside black, densely irrorated with green scales.
 Forewing: an outwardly oblique, slightly concave subbasal band and a narrow terminal edging jet-black due to the ground colour there being devoid of the green scaling; beyond the subbasal band the irroration of scales a much brighter green, especially along the outer edge of the subbasal band itself; but along obscure, broad and convergent discal and postdiscal transverse bands and along a subterminal much narrower band, the green scaling thins out and the black ground colour of the wing shows through; in some specimens, owing to the transparency of the wings, the rich ochraceous-brown colour of the underside gives the black on these bands a reddish tint.
 Hindwing: basal area margined outwardly by a narrow irregularly sinuous band devoid of green scaling, succeeded by an upper discal bright chrome-yellow patch that spreads from base of interspace 3 across the apex of the cell and bases of interspaces 4 and 5 to the costa; this patch is bluntly angulated outwards in interspace 5, stained with orange anteriorly and bordered outwardly by black which is widest above; below the patch a white line extends to the dorsum; the postdiscal area is deep dark green, margined inwardly by diffuse dark grey and followed outwardly by a subterminal series of lunular markings, the tornal and upper two or three of which are yellow, the rest bright green; tail tipped with yellow.
 Underside: basal area of both forewings and hindwings densely covered with green scales.
 Forewing: terminal two-thirds rich ochraceous brown, the green of the basal area bordered by black; discal and postdiscal bands also black, widened and diffusely coalescent posteriorly; an incomplete, very slender subterminal black line and broader black terminal edging, neither of which reaches to the apex.
 Hindwing much as on the upperside, but the yellow marking broader.
 Antennae dark red; head, thorax and abdomen black, covered somewhat densely with green hairs and scales.